 Capitalisation: Historical periods should be capitalised (e.g. 'Middle Ages', 'Early Modern Period') but adjectival forms are not ('medieval', 'late antique' etc.).
-Nouns and adjectives relating to movements derived from personal nouns are capitalised (e.g. 'Platonism',

-'Christian', but 'miaphysite').
-Note this use of capitalisation in names (nouns) but not adjectives generally: 'the Bible', but 'biblical'; 'south' and 'south-east' (with a hyphen), but 'South Dakota', 'South East Asia'; and specifically in people's titles, but not in general: 'Cardinal Newman', but 'a cardinal', etc. Capitalise references to particular parts of a book ('Fig. 1'; 'Table 2'; 'Chap.
-1'; 'Plate III' - plural: Figs, Tables, Chaps, Plates).
+Nouns and adjectives relating to religious or philosophical movements are capitalised.
+Note this use of capitalisation in names (nouns) but not adjectives generally: 'the Bible', but 'biblical'; 'south' and 'south-east' (with a hyphen), but 'South Dakota', 'South East Asia'; and specifically in people's titles, but not in general: 'Cardinal Newman', but 'a cardinal', etc. Capitalise references to particular parts of a book or article ('Fig. 1'; 'Table 2'; 'Chap.
+1'; 'Plate III' - plural: Figs, Tables, Chaps, Plates), but not in bibliographic references.

-Dashes: These should be distinguished from hyphens as they have different functions: long hyphens should be used in dates, i.e. '1992-1998', and in page ranges, i.e. 'on pp. 52-60' (use the 'en' dash to indicate a range), while short hyphens are used to link parts of words together, i.e. 'T-shirt' and 'pre-eminent'.
+Dashes: Dashes should be distinguished from hyphens as they have different functions: long hyphens should be used in dates, i.e. '1992-1998', and in page ranges, i.e. 'on pp. 52-60' (use the 'en' dash to indicate a range), while short hyphens are used to link parts of words together, i.e. 'T-shirt' and 'pre-eminent'.
 An 'en' dash can be used in a sentence to add extra information, sometimes as an afterthought.
 Always write it with a space to the left and right of it.